iraseel74/mining-project/README.md

 Hessah Alotaibi 444200349
 Dhai Alanzi 443200619

-We are doing a data mining project on this dataset to predict how much alcohol a student may consume based on social factors or academic performance.
+We are doing a data mining project on this dataset to predict students grades based on social factors or academic performance.